 University Career Services launched the First-Generation Career Readiness Series in the Fall of 2020 at the University of Nebraska-Lincoln.
 The series was an opportunity to respond to the need to truly prepare Fist-Gen students for the workforce.
 At total of 80 students participated in the First Generation Career Readiness Series across the two semesters.
+Students also gained strategies to find jobs and internships, and meet and hear from professionals from a variety of fields.
+The First Gen Career Readiness Series was part of seven session series that covered a variety of career development topics unique to First Generation students.
+In addition, to a great experience students received a FREE professional headshot and a First, But Not Alone T-shirt sponsored by University Career Services and First Generation at Nebraska.
+Approximately 75% of participants attended the First Gen series Live on Zoom while others participated via the recordings.
 When students were asked whether they would recommend the series to other fellow students, one student shared the following:

 Yes, because you receive information about things that we as students don’t really think about or even know about until we are at the end of our college career.